In-depth consultations directly with an NHS trained consultant surgeon

 - Surgical correction – before introducing Xiapex Injection therapy, surgical correction was the single efficient form of therapy in this disease.
 In many patients, it still remain the only successful intervention to correct penile curvature caused by Peyronie’s disease.
 The surgery should always be performed after the acute phase of the disease passes, and the chronic phase is installing in the patient.

 Patients should always remember that the disease is always treatable with the right approach, and they will soon regain the joy of life and a healthy and satisfying sexual life.
-Regardless of how unsettling this disease might be, the expertise of a great doctor will help all patients get rid of the disease itself and all discomfort caused by it.
+Regardless of how unsettling this disease might be, the expertise of a skilled surgeon will help all patients get treatment for the disease and relieve discomfort caused by it.